 If possible, the inspector should determine if the issue represented an isolated failure to implement a requirement that had an insignificant safety or regulatory impact.
 For an issue to be considered isolated, it should not be indicative of a programmatic deficiency.
 If the inspector did not sample enough to make this determination, the issue should not be considered isolated.
 The determination that an issue is isolated should imply that the licensee had established adequate measures to control the construction activity.
 Recurring issues that are NOT indicative of a programmatic deficiency, and have an insignificant safety or regulatory impact, should be considered minor.

+Performance deficiencies that demonstrate an ITAAC closure notification (ICN) is not valid either because the licensee failed to meet the acceptance criteria or the performance of the inspections, tests, and analyses upon which the AC is based is not valid, is more than minor and shall be documented as an ITAAC finding.
+The performance deficiency is more than minor because the ICN contained materially incomplete or inaccurate information.
+The licensee must submit a new ICN of record after the ITAAC requirements are met.
+Note: this scenario is different from situations where the ITAAC requirements were met at the time the ICN was submitted but subsequent testing or analyses demonstrates the ITAAC acceptance criteria no longer continue to be met.
+This later scenario is covered under ITAAC maintenance and requires the licensee to submit an IPCN.

 If the answer to any of the following questions is “yes,” then the performance deficiency is More-than-Minor and is a finding.
 If the answer to all of the following questions is “no,” then the performance deficiency is minor and is not a finding.
 Inspectors should consider using the “Construction Issue Examples” at the end of this appendix to inform the screening questions listed below.
 Inspectors should ensure that at least one of the questions below is answered “yes,” when determining that a performance deficiency is More-than-Minor, and not rely solely on the “Construction Issue Examples” “Not Minor if” statements.